British Rail Class 93 (InterCity 250): Limited funding

-The InterCity 250 project was to be the next major infrastructure project following the East Coast Main Line electrification and delivery of the Intercity 225s.
+The InterCity 250 project was to be the next major infrastructure project following the East Coast Main Line electrification and delivery of the InterCity 225s.
 However, BR was also beginning a major upgrade of its suburban and commuter Electric Multiple Unit (EMU) rolling stock on Network SouthEast, with the introduction of the Networker series as well as the construction of the Channel Tunnel lines.
 As a consequence, funding was limited.
 This meant that the £380 million for the locomotives added to the required cost of upgrades to the WCML infrastructure was not available.
 So due to this and other complications, the project was scrapped.

 Legacy

 A life-size mock-up of the Class 93 is on display at the Midland Railway – Butterley in Swanwick and a 1:20 scale model is displayed in the Warehouse in the National Railway Museum, York.
-Prior to the recent announcement of Agility Trains as the preferred bidder for the Intercity Express Programme a number of commentators called for the InterCity 250 / Class 93 idea to be revived as the basis for replacement rolling stock on the East Coast Main Line.
+Prior to the announcement of Agility Trains as the preferred bidder for the Intercity Express Programme a number of commentators called for the InterCity 250 / Class 93 idea to be revived as the basis for replacement rolling stock on the East Coast Main Line.
 Even though the Class 93s were never built, the traction characteristics of the locomotives were used in Railtrack WCML feasibility studies to determine the electrification requirements for an upgraded line.
 Virgin Trains (the operators of the InterCity West Coast franchise after privatisation) consequently ordered new rolling stock for the route, albeit EMUs rather than loco-hauled stock.